Yudis-bit/Yudis-bit/README.md

 I independently tested an upstream fix for x86 long-mode handling of legacy segment override prefixes.

+The work focused on validating whether emulator behavior matched the expected architectural semantics.

 The final QEMU commit permanently records:

 ```text